ParamDalal-19/team-elimination-problem/README.md

-# IPL Team ELimination Detection
+# IPL Team ELimination Problem

 This project aims to determine if a particular team in the Indian Premier League (IPL) has a chance of finishing the season with the most wins.
 The focus is on the group stage of the tournament, where the top 4 teams qualify for the playoffs.